-- Residency within group 1 or 2 approved countries or Australia for 180 days (or since birth) before export to Australia. - A declaration by an official veterinarian, should accompany the import permit application, certifying that they have scanned the animal's microchip, that the animal is microchipped with the stated microchip number and the location of the microchip. - Animals from group 2 approved countries continue to require a PEQ period of 10 days.
+- Residency within group 1 or 2 approved countries or Australia for 180 days (or since birth) before export to Australia. - A declaration by an official veterinarian, should accompany the import permit application, certifying that they have scanned the animal's microchip, that the animal is microchipped with the stated microchip number and the location of the microchip.
+This must occur prior to commencing pre-export preparations. - Animals from group 2 approved countries continue to require a PEQ period of 10 days.